Loop3D/LoopStructural/API.md

   promoting that functionality to a provisional public method rather than changing the private module.

+### Tier transition policy

+- **Provisional -> Stable** requires all of the following:
+  1. At least one public release containing the provisional symbol.
+  2. No signature churn during that release cycle.
+  3. Signature captured by the API snapshot test.
+  4. At least one user-facing example or docs reference.
+- **Stable -> Removed** requires deprecation handling per `COMPAT.md` and must never happen in 1.x without a compatibility shim period.

+### What counts as a breaking API change

+For **Stable** symbols, all of the following are treated as breaking unless handled through documented deprecation + shims:
+- Renaming, moving, or removing a symbol.
+- Changing positional parameter order or required/optional status.
+- Renaming parameters used by keyword arguments.
+- Changing default argument values in a way that changes behavior.
+- Changing return type/shape or units/coordinate conventions.
+- Changing exception behavior that callers are expected to handle.

 Marked with `@public_api(tier=...)` from `LoopStructural/utils/_api_registry.py`
 — a no-op decorator at call time, it just records `(qualified_name, signature, tier)` for the CI signature-snapshot check.
 It is deliberately